armand1m/development-toolkit/README.md

 **Attention:**

- - This generator expects you to be using it on a `create-react-app` generated project.
  - This generator expects you to be using the `@storybook/react` module instead of `@kadira/storybook`.
  - This generator expects you to be using the `prop-types` module instead of `React.PropTypes`.
  - This generator expects you to be using the `classnames` module in your project.